vlorman/DA-causal-inference/main.md

 data provided to the DAO, we would be better able to evaluate this assumption.

-The longitudinal nature of our data also suggests that a model that takes this into account could provide more accurate effect estimates.
+Accounting for the longitudinal nature of our data could provide more accurate effect estimates.
 For instance, an interrupted time series model could be well suited for this problem.
 One challenge is the lack of a control population post 2018 (after Krasner took office).
 Future work in this direction could proceed by finding charge and arrest data from a comparison population in a different city which did not experience a change in DA during our time-frame and use this in an interrupted time series framework.

 Finally, beyond charges, the DAO plays a substantial role later in the criminal justice process, particularly in the bail process, diversionary